NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 Your software supply chain is anything that goes into or affects your code.
 Even though supply chain compromises are real and growing in popularity, they are still rare; so the most important thing you can do is protect your supply chain by **being aware of your dependencies, managing your dependencies** and **monitoring your supply chain.**

-You learned about various methods NuGet & [GitHub](https://docs.microsoft.com/learn/modules/maintain-secure-repository-github/) provides that are available to you today to be more effective in viewing, managing, and monitoring your supply chain.
+You learned about various methods that NuGet and [GitHub](/learn/modules/maintain-secure-repository-github/) provide that are available to you today to be more effective in viewing, managing, and monitoring your supply chain.

 For more information about securing the world's software, see [The State of the Octoverse 2020 Security Report](https://octoverse.github.com/static/github-octoverse-2020-security-report.pdf).